On the Benefits of Semi-Supervised Test Case Generation for Simulation Models: Results

-\textbf{RQ1: Which approach is the most effectiveness one on generating small test suite on open-source CPSs?} To answer RQ1, we run (a)~the random approach; (b)~modified EPIcuRus, (c)~OD, and (d)~our proposed clustering approach GenClu 20 times with different random seed in each repeat.
-We then applied Scott-Knott analysis in Section~\S\ref{statisticalAnalysis}.
+\textbf{RQ1: Which approach is the most effectiveness one on generating small test suite on open-source simulation models?} To answer RQ1, we run (a)~the random approach, (b)~OD, (c)~SAMOTA and (d)~our proposed clustering approach GenClu 20 times with different random seed in each repeat.
+We then applied Scott-Knott analysis described in Section~\S\ref{statisticalAnalysis}.
 We say that two algorithms differ significantly if their mutation scores have different ranks within our Scott-Knott analysis.

+Table~\ref{tab:result1} shows the performance of different algorithms.
+Note that SAMOTA only has performance score in test suite size of 4 in Tiny and CC, and in test suite size of 16 in CLC, CW, and Twotanks.
+The reason is that SAMOTA is the surrogate model based approach which uses the surrogate models generated for each uncovered objective to optimize each goal.
+Thus the number of generated test cases by SAMOTA mostly depends on the number of objectives.
+As described in Section~\ref{background}, the number of objectives in our experiment is $4*$number of output signals.
+Thus, the replication of SAMOTA in this experiment can generate various number of test cases in different case studies.
+Moreover, OD algorithm is not applicable to Twotanks case study since all inputs in Twotanks are constant signals.
+Therefore, OD's tweak algorithm is not suitable for this case study.

-Table~\ref{tab:result} shows the performance of different algorithms.
-For generality, we repeated these experiments 20 times and evaluate the overall performance by using the statistical analysis introduced in Section~\S\ref{statisticalAnalysis}.
-As mentioned above, for the sake of completeness, we repeated our analysis for test suite sizes of 4,16 and 32.
+As mentioned above, for the sake of completeness, we repeated our analysis for test suite sizes of 4, 16 and 32.
 Though 4 is a small test suite size, for our case studies, GenClu can get highest mutation score in all case studies with such small test suite size.
-For 16 and 32, we did not find an appreciable difference between them since most of the approaches get 1.00 mutation score across all studies. (and so we would recommend a size of 16 for traditional CPS testing in the future work).
-Note that there is no OD result for Twotanks since the inputs for Twotanks are all constants, which the tweak algorithm is not applicable.
+For 16 and 32, we did not find an appreciable difference between them since most of the approaches get 1.00 mutation score across all studies.

-From Table~\ref{tab:result}, we can see with test suite size of 4 (the top part in Table~\ref{tab:result}), GenClu wins on all 5 case studies when random and state-of-the-art EPIcuRus only wins on 3 and OD only wins on 1.
+From Table~\ref{tab:result1}, we can see with test suite size of 4 (the left part in Table~\ref{tab:result1}), GenClu has the highest performance on all 5 case studies when random only wins on 3 and OD only wins on 1.
+SAMOTA is available in Tiny and CC in test suite size of 4, where SAMOTA gets lower performance in Tiny and similar performance in CC comparing to GenClu.
 More specifically, with only 4 test cases in the test suite, GenClu can detect all faults in CC case study while the other three mostly miss few.
 In other four case studies, though GenClu cannot achieve 100\% mutation score, it still has the highest performance comparing to other approaches.